Perioral Dermatitis - NIMO SKIN

 |Jacob Beenfeldt

-Perioral dermatitis is an inflammatory skin reaction that causes red bumps and rashes around the mouth, nose, and in some cases, the eyes.
-The condition is often confused with acne or rosacea — but differs by a characteristic clear band of unaffected skin right up to the lips.
-It most often affects women aged 20 and over, and is not necessarily chronic with proper care.
+Perioral dermatitis is an inflammatory reaction in the skin that causes red bumps and rash around the mouth, nose, and in some cases the eyes.
+The condition is often mistaken for acne or rosacea — but differs by a characteristic clear band of unaffected skin right up to the lips.
+It most commonly affects women from age 20 and up, and is not necessarily chronic with proper care.

 What is perioral dermatitis?

 Perioral dermatitis is a skin condition that causes irritated skin and redness around the mouth, nose, and — in some cases — the eyebrows and forehead.
 In short, it is caused by an imbalance in the skin.
-The disorder changes the skin's structure and will often be associated with insecurity in social situations and can generally create an unpleasant feeling in the face.
-Perioral dermatitis most often affects women aged 20 and over.
+The condition alters the skin’s structure and is often associated with social insecurity and can generally create an uncomfortable sensation in the face.
+Perioral dermatitis most often affects women from their 20s and onwards.

-The redness can appear as small red sebum bumps — both with and without inflammation — and will likely spread over time if the inflammation is not brought under control.
+Redness can appear as small red sebaceous bumps — both with and without inflammation — and will likely spread over time if the inflammation is not controlled.

 Did you know?
-Perioral dermatitis is frequently confused with acne and rosacea — but there is a crucial distinguishing feature: the skin right next to the lips themselves is typically unaffected and free of rash.
-This narrow, clear band of skin at the lip line is one of the most characteristic signs of perioral dermatitis.
+Perioral dermatitis is often mistaken for acne and rosacea — but there is a key distinguishing feature: the skin right next to the lips is typically unaffected and free of rash.
+The narrow, clear band of skin at the lip line is one of the most characteristic signs of perioral dermatitis.

 Typical causes of perioral dermatitis

-The causes of perioral dermatitis can be many, and for most, it is not a single factor that triggers the condition.
+The causes of perioral dermatitis can be many, and for most people it is not a single factor that triggers the condition.
 Research points to a combination of microbiome imbalance, irritants, and hormonal factors.
 The most common causes are:

-• Hair follicle mites (Demodex mites) — microscopic mites that live in sebaceous glands and hair follicles.
-When they multiply uncontrollably, they can trigger inflammatory reactions that resemble perioral dermatitis
+• Hair follicle mites (Demodex mites) — microscopic mites living in sebaceous glands and hair follicles.
+When they multiply uncontrollably, they can trigger inflammatory reactions resembling perioral dermatitis

-• Strong steroid creams — one of the most frequent triggering causes, especially with prolonged use of corticosteroids on the face
+• Strong steroid creams — one of the most common triggering causes, especially with prolonged use of corticosteroids on the face

-• Overly rich moisturizers — occlusive care that "seals" the skin can disturb the skin's natural balance and provide good growth conditions for bacteria and mites
+• Overly rich moisturizers — occlusive care that "seals" the skin can disrupt the skin’s natural balance and create favorable conditions for bacteria and mites to thrive

-• Fluoride in toothpaste — fluoride is a documented trigger, especially for perioral placement around the mouth
+• Fluoride in toothpaste — fluoride is a documented trigger, especially when located periorally around the mouth

 • Inhaled steroids — asthma medication via inhaler can in some cases contribute to the condition